 How long do study visits last?

-On average, study visits in Parts B & C will last about 1-2 hours.
-However, in Parts B & C there are also some longer study visits, including one visit that will last about 4 hours and one visit that will last about 8 hours.
+On average, study visits in Part B will last about 1-2 hours.
+However, there are also some longer study visits, including one visit that will last about 4 hours.

 Is this helpful?